-However, in smaller companies who don’t have a dedicated HR team, an employee handbook is often written by leadership.
-For example, a CEOs of small startups usually write the employee handbook by themselves.
+However, in smaller companies that don’t have a dedicated HR team, an employee handbook is often written by leadership.
+For example, CEOs of small startups usually write the employee handbook by themselves.
 A person in charge of marketing usually helps the CEO to formulate the text in the most readable way.

 Another option is to use a collaborative approach in creating your employee handbook.
 How to do it?
 Create the first draft of your employee handbook and ask all your employees to pitch in.
 Simply present the first version and ask your employees to comment on it and suggest things they would like to see in it.
 This is an important step in creating an open, collaborative, team culture in your company!

 Once you have written your employee handbook, have a legal professional go over it.
 Make sure to choose a legal counsel who is an expert in the employment law.

 Don't skip this step - it is the only way to ensure that:

 There are no legal loopholes that can be exploited

 You are following all relevant laws and policies of your country and region.

 Useful resources for writing an employee handbook

 Before you start writing your own employee handbook, check out our blog post which clearly defines what should an employee handbook consist of.